mrRobot62/solar_epever/README.md

         - EPVER_TRACER
             - List of datapoints (Register, see 'identifier' of register definition in epever.py)
     ```
+> Important up from this release the topic name is changed via `identifier` attribute for register configuration.
+Maybe you have to copy old values to this new topic inside your database

 * More information Topics
     ```